philippabele/developers-guide-to-linux/04_networking/010_configuration_hostname_resolution/011_basic_configuration.md

 The system has to bw restarted to apply the settings.

 The `auto` tag ensures the interfaces are brought up on startup.

+## The Networking Service
+The default networking service on Ubuntu is `systemd-networkd`.
+Systemctl can be used to start, stop, enable and disable it and to check its status as seen in the file **111_manage_startup_services**.

 ## Exercise
 - View the network devices on your machine.